someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 3.4 Now press: "ctrl + o", press enter to write file, then "ctrl + x" to exit.

-3.5 Go to: http://your.ip.address.here/info.php to check for the php test page.
+3.5 Go to: http://your.ip.address.here/info.php to check for the php info page.

 ## Step 4 - Install WordPress